Updated: 16th November 2021

 The production of new cardboard is heavily reliant on the recycling of old boxes.
-A large percentage of this recycling takes place in Europe.
-Border delays following Brexit have made it more difficult importing the materials needed to make cardboard boxes.
+A large percentage of cardboard recycling takes place in Europe.
+Border delays following Brexit and more recent transport delays have made it more difficult importing the materials needed to make cardboard boxes.
 According to Lets Recycle prices for used board needed in the recycling process have increased from £10 a tonne to £50-60 a tonne.

 Lead times have risen dramatically from a few days to weeks or even months.
 Many businesses have been forced to compromise on their packaging, opting for plain brown boxes instead of their usual printed ones.

 So as a business that relies on cardboard to ship its products from A to B, what can you do to help mitigate these problems?